crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/decisions_management.md

  - `REASON` is the scenario that was triggered (or human-supplied reason)
  - `ACTION` is the type of the decision (`ban`, `captcha` ...)
  - `COUNTRY` and `AS` are provided by GeoIP enrichment if present
- - `EVENTS` number of event that triggered this decison
+ - `EVENTS` number of events that triggered this decison
  - `EXPIRATION` is the time left on remediation
  - `ALERT ID` is the ID of the corresponding alert